Sexual violence

 Visit the North Yorkshire Police rape and sexual assault web page for more information.

-You may decide that you do not want to report to the University or police.
+You may decide that you do not want to report to the police.
 If so, you can still access support both from the University and outside of the University in the ways outlined above.
 The support is free and will not pressure you to report the sexual assault.

 Reporting an assault or abuse from weeks, months or years ago